Tahiti: Mutineers of the Bounty

 On 26 October 1788, HMS Bounty, under the command of Captain William Bligh, landed in Tahiti with the mission of carrying Tahitian breadfruit trees (Tahitian: ʻuru) to the Caribbean.
 Sir Joseph Banks, the botanist from James Cook's first expedition, had concluded that this plant would be ideal to feed the African slaves working in the Caribbean plantations at very little cost.
 The crew remained in Tahiti for about five months, the time needed to transplant the seedlings of the trees.
 Three weeks after leaving Tahiti, on 28 April 1789, the crew mutinied on the initiative of Fletcher Christian.
 The mutineers seized the ship and set the captain and most of those members of the crew who remained loyal to him adrift in a ship's boat.
-A group of mutineers then went back to settle in Tahiti.
+A group of mutineers then went back to settle in Tahiti, after which the Bounty, under Christian, sailed to Pitcairn Island.

 Although various explorers had refused to get involved in tribal conflicts, the mutineers from the Bounty offered their services as mercenaries and furnished arms to the family which became the Pōmare Dynasty.
 The chief Tū knew how to use their presence in the harbours favoured by sailors to his advantage.
 As a result of his alliance with the mutineers, he succeeded in considerably increasing his supremacy over the island of Tahiti.

 In about 1790, the ambitious chief Tū took the title of king and gave himself the name Pōmare.
 Captain Bligh explains that this name was a homage to his eldest daughter Teriʻinavahoroa, who had died of tuberculosis, "an illness that made her cough (mare) a lot, especially at night (pō)".
 Thus he became Pōmare I, founding the Pōmare Dynasty and his lineage would be the first to unify Tahiti from 1788 to 1791.
 He and his descendants founded and expanded Tahitian influence to all of the lands that now constitute modern French Polynesia.

 In 1791, HMS Pandora under Captain Edward Edwards called at Tahiti and took custody of fourteen of the mutineers.
 Four were drowned in the sinking of Pandora on her homeward voyage, three were hanged, four were acquitted, and three were pardoned.

 Landings of the whalers

 In the 1790s, whalers began landing at Tahiti during their hunting expeditions in the southern hemisphere.
 The arrival of these whalers, who were subsequently joined by merchants coming from the penal colonies in Australia, marked the first major overturning of traditional Tahitian society.
-The crews introduced alcohol, arms and infectious diseases to the island, and encouraged prostitution, which brought with it venereal disease.
+The crews introduced alcohol, arms and infectious diseases to the island.
 These commercial interactions with westerners had catastrophic consequences for the Tahitian population, which shrank rapidly, ravaged by diseases and other cultural factors.
 During the first decade of the 19th century, the Tahitian population dropped from 16,000 to 8,000–9,000; the French census in 1854 counted a population just under 6,000.